Abdulla Aripov: Politics

-On May 30, 2002 Aripov was appointed as Deputy Prime Minister of Uzbekistan – Head of Complex on Information and Telecommunications Technologies Issues – Director-General of Communications and Information Agency of Uzbekistan.
+On 30 May 2002, Aripov was appointed as Deputy Prime Minister of Uzbekistan – Head of Complex on Information and Telecommunications Technologies Issues – Director-General of Communications and Information Agency of Uzbekistan.
 Then from October 2009 – oversees the Social Sphere, Science, Education, Health, Culture and responsible for contacts with CIS-partners.
-On February 4, 2005 Aripov was appointed as Deputy Prime Minister.
+On February 4, 2005 Aripov was appointed as deputy prime minister.
 Then in a reshuffle in August 2012 he was appointed Head of Complex on Information Systems and Telecommunications.

-In September 2016 he was again appointed as Deputy Prime Minister.
+In September 2016 he was again appointed as deputy prime minister.

 On 12 December 2016, he was nominated by the ruling party to form a cabinet.
-On 14 December, he was confirmed as Prime Minister by the parliament.
+On 14 December, he was confirmed as prime minister on a joint session of the Oliy Majlis, and sworn in by President Shavkat Mirziyoyev.
 On 15 December, he formed his cabinet.
+On 17 August 2024, Aripov went to Kabul, making him the highest-ranking foreign official to visit Afghanistan since the return of the Taliban in 2021.

+Following the 2024 parliamentary election, Aripov was re-nominated by Mirziyoyev and confirmed through secret ballot on 20 November 2024.

 Personal life

 Aripov is married and has five daughters.
 He is a recipient of the state awards Ordens “Do’stlik” and “Mehnat shuhrati” (Friendship and Labor Glory).